1. Supta Matsyendrasana Or Reclined Spinal Twist Pose

 8. Janu Sirsasana Or Head To Knee Forward Bend Pose

 Start off with the same position as the Forward Fold Pose.
 Bend your left leg and place the sole of your left foot on your right inner thigh.
 Make sure your right leg is straight and your right foot is flexed.
 Slowly lower your left knee towards the floor without changing the position of your left foot.
 Walk your hands on your sides and place them straight on the floor before you while you bend forward as much as you can.
-Stay in the same pose for 8-10 minutes and then repeat the same for
+Stay in the same pose for 8-10 minutes and then repeat the same for the other side.
+This pose can help stretch your spine, lower back, calf and knees and tight hamstrings.

 9. Sucirandhrasana Or Eye Of The Needle Pose